 - Weld testing

-- Utilise lifting company testing rigs that allows testing up to 100T load capacity
+- Testing using lifting rigs that allow testing up to 100T load capacity

 - Use hydraulic testing rigs with load cells